finanalyst/collection/README.md

 The `report` key points to a Raku file that evaluates to a

 ```
-sub (%processed, @plugins-used, $report-path) {...}
+sub (%processed, @plugins-used, $pr --> Pair ) {...}
 ```
+> **%processed**
+as in Compilation

 > **@plugins-used**
 is an array of Pairs whose key is the milestone and value is a hash of the plugins used and their config parameters.

-> **$report-path**
-is the path name relative to the C<mode> directory where report files are produced.
-The output format of the files is determined by the report plugin.

-> **%processed**
+> **$pr**
 as in Compilation

+The plugin should return a Pair, where .key = (path/)name of the report file with extension, and .value is the text of the report in the appropriate format

+The aim is one report plugin -> one report output in a specified format.

+The `collect` sub will write the file to the correct directory.

 ## Completion
-The `completion` key points to a Raku file that evaluates to a `sub (@output-files, $destination, $landing-place, $output-ext, %completion-options) {...}` object.
+The `completion` key points to a Raku file that evaluates to a `sub (%processed, $destination, $landing-place, $output-ext, %completion-options) {...}` object.

-*  @filenames
+*  **%processed**

-is a list of the output files (with paths relative to the output path) that are to be presented, in order of evaluation, if this is important.
-Eg. for a book, the entire order is important, for a website ony the first page is important.
+As in Compilation

-*  $destination
+*  **$destination**

 is the name of the output path from the mode directory (defined in the mode configuration)

-*  $landing-place
+*  **$landing-place**

 is the first file to be processed since, eg., for a website, order is not sufficient. name is relative to the destination directory.

 *  %completion-options> (actually specified as %config<completion-options>)

 is the set of options that the completion plugin will require from the Mode-level configuration.
 For example, the very simple `cro-run` plugin requires the path to the static html files, the hostname, and the port on which the files are served.
 More complex plugins will require more options.

+There is no return value specified for this plugin type.

+# Post-cache methods
+Post-cache is a role added to a `Pod::From::Load` object so that Setup plugins can act on Cache'd content but also add files to the Cache that will be rendered.

+If the original file in the Cache is to be hidden, then a file with the same name is added to the Post-cache database.
+If the underlying cache object should remain visible, then another name should be given to a file in the Post-cache database.

+The Post-cache methods `sources`, `list-files`, and `pod` have the same function and semantics as `Pod::From::Cache` with the caveat of hiding as described above.
+If there is no name in the Post-cache database, then it is passed on to the underlying cache.

+## method add(Str $fn, Array $p)
+Adds the filename $fn to the cache. $p is expected to be an array of Pod::Blocks, but no check is made.
+This is intentional to allow the developer flexibility, but then a call to `pod( $fn )` will yield an array that is not POD6, which might not be expected.

+## method add(Str $fn)
+This will add only a filename to the database, and thus mask any existing filename in the underlying cache.

+## method pod(Str $fn)
+Will return an array of Pod::Block (see above for caveat), if the underlying Cache or database have content, or return `Nil` if there is no content (masking an underlying file in Cache).

 # Asset-cache methods
 Asset-cache handles content that is not in Pod6 form.
 The instance of the Asset-cache class is passed via the plugin-data interface of `ProcessedPod`, so it is available to all render and compilation plugins, for example in the plugin callable: